Football season has arrived. Or, as I prefer to think of it, football FOOD season has arrived! First up: crockpot Buffalo Chicken Meatballs.

 Buffalo Chicken Meatballs

 - 3/4 cup whole wheat Panko bread crumbs

 - 3/4 teaspoon garlic powder

 - 1/4 teaspoon black pepper

-- Meatballs can be assembled up through step 4 one day in advance.
+- TO MAKE AHEAD: Meatballs can be assembled up through step 4 one day in advance.
 Store in the refrigerator.
 When ready to cook, transfer to the slow cooker and proceed with the recipe as directed.